-Teachers must be willing to be as specific as possible when reviewing the work—a grade and a few comments is not enough.
+Teachers must be willing to be as specific as possible when reviewing the work—a grade and a few comments are not enough.
 In this case, use the 3X3 Rule—tell students at least 3 things that they did right and give them 3 tips for improvement.

 4. Assign Research Projects

-If you have 25 students in class, why should they all read the same chapter in a Social Studies book or answer the same Math questions again and again?
+If you have 25 students in a class, why should they all read the same chapter in a Social Studies book or answer the same Math questions again and again?
 Having every student do one or more research project in lieu of the regular homework during the school year will help most, if not all, of the students develop a different skill.
 You might, for example, ask one student to research how many other nations have constitutions similar to the American Constitution.

-5. Let The Students “Teach”
+5. Let the Students "Teach"

 Allowing students who do a research project to share the information they learned with the class has two advantages.
 First, the student-teachers have the opportunity to improve their oral communication skills.
-Second, the other students in class might learn more when they are being taught by a classmate.
+Second, the other students in the class might learn more when they are being taught by a classmate.
 “When students listen to each other, they often benefit from hearing concepts being explained from different points and in ways that might be closer to the students’ way of thinking,” says the NDT report “Developing Communication Skills.”

-6. Let The Students Pretend
+6. Let the Students Pretend

 Having students pretend to live in Colonial America before or during the Revolutionary War can help them understand concepts of freedom and democracy much better than listening to lectures about the subject.
 A play might help the students think more independently about these concepts.
 Asking students to make or write a speech as if they were revolutionaries might also help.